acetex/flarestore/README.md

 ```

-Get the user and where query
+Get the user and where query then update current user
 ```
 # /index.js
 var User = require('./models/User.js');